Stocks sink on new COVID variant; Dow loses 905 points

 “Supply chains are already stretched,’’ said Neil Shearing, an economist with Capital Economics in London.
 “A new, more dangerous, virus wave could cause some workers to temporarily exit the workforce, and deter others from returning, making current labor shortages worse.’’

-The variant also puts more pressure on central banks, who already faced with a tough dilemma: whether and when to raise interest rates to combat rising inflation.
+The variant also puts more pressure on central banks that are already faced with a dilemma: whether and when to raise interest rates to combat rising inflation.
 “The threat of a new, more serious, variant of the virus may be a reason for central banks to postpone plans to raise interest rates until the picture becomes clearer,’’ Shearing said.

 Stock trading the Friday after Thanksgiving is typically the slowest day of the year, with the market closing at 1 p.m.
 Eastern.
-The light trading could exacerbate any of Friday’s losses with fewer buyers and sellers.
+However volume on Friday was much higher than it would typically be for a holiday-shortened day.
+Roughly 3.4 billion shares exchanged hands on the New York Stock Exchange, which is only modestly below the 4 billion shares traded on an average day.

 ———